1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Uses crying as the primary communication tool but settles faster with predictable routines and skin-to-skin contact.

-Gazes longer when you exaggerate expressions--the brain is mapping what connection looks like.
+Gazes longer when you exaggerate expressions.
+The brain is mapping what connection looks like.

 Communication and cognitive